mojaloop/product-council/Cross Border Vision/Cross Border Vision.md

 8. The design promotes safe payment-addressing, clear account naming conventions, and confirmation of payee as anti-fraud mechanisms.

+<a id="Related-regulatory-and-scheme-considerations"></a>
-# Related scheme and regulatory considerations
+# Related regulatory and scheme considerations

 The Mojaloop Foundation is designing technology to support inclusive instant cross-border transfers.
 How that design comes to life can be